-Helena Mulkerns worked as a freelance journalist In Paris and New York before spending nearly a decade working as a Press Officer for UN Peacekeeping Operations in Central America, Africa and Afghanistan.
-She has been published in Hot Press, The Irish Times, Irish Tatler and others in Ireland, and The Irish Voice, The Irish Echo, Rolling Stone, Cinéaste, Entertainment Weekly, Elle, the New York Times and others in the U.S. Her last posting was in Kabul with the UN Mission in Afghanistan.
+Helena Mulkerns worked as a freelance journalist In Paris and New York before spending nearly a decade working as a Press Officer for UN Peacekeeping in Central America, Africa and Afghanistan.
+She has written for Hot Press, The Irish Times, Irish Tatler in Ireland, and The Irish Echo, Rolling Stone, Cinéaste, Entertainment Weekly, Elle, the New York Times in the U.S. among others.

-Her first book, FERENJI is out now, pubished by Doire Press, an award-winning literary publishing house in Galway.
-With over two dozen short stories published internationally, she has been shortlisted for the Hennessy/Sunday Tribune Literary Awards, America’s Pushcart Prize and Ireland’s Francis MacManus Short Story Award.
-She received a bursary from the Arts Council of Ireland to work on a debut collection of themed short stories and she is currently working on a novel.
+Last year, her first book, FERENJI was published by Doire Press.
+A collection of themed short fiction set in Africa and Afghanistan, the story Dogs was shortlisted for the 2017 Bórd Gais Irish Book Awards.
+She has also been shortlisted for the Hennessy New Irish Writing Awards, America’s Pushcart Prize and Ireland’s Francis MacManus Short Story Award.
+She received a bursary from the Arts Council of Ireland to work on FERENJI and she is currently working on a novel.